Artesians/TCL/general-mechanics/miscellaneous-entries.md

   * You can use this to get free fowl.
 * Without using any elemental skills/bursts, the glider, or characters/weapons not freely available to every account, is it possible to climb to the peak of the fully grown Frostbearing Tree?
 The answer is yes.
 * The Kamuijima Cannons in Inazuma can cause friendly damage to yourself, as well as other players in Co-op.
+* Every character model is capable of rolling in place.
+  * In order to perform it, you need enough movement speed and then proceed to jump from being idle -> hold W while falling.
+  * Depending on character model, you need up to:
+  * Child female - 10%
+  * Adult female - 10%
+  * Adult male - 25%
+  * Teen male - 35%
+  * Teen female - 35%
+  * movement speed in order to roll.
+These are upper bounds and it might be possible to roll with lower values but way harder to execute.

 ## Cancelling